Keeper vs Bitwarden: which one takes the lead?

 Keeper and Bitwarden are zero-knowledge security providers, meaning you’re the only one who can access your vault.
 But, even then, the duo still collects some user data.

-In contrast, Bitwarden is far more aggressive with data collection.
-Among other things, it collects such data:
+In contrast, Bitwarden collects more account and service-related metadata than Keeper.
+Among other things, it collects such data as:

 - Financial information like billing data

-- Employment information like the name of employer
+- Employment information, like the name of the employer

 There’s also an issue with how Bitwarden uses your data.
 According to its privacy policy, it might share user data for legal purposes, emergencies, and to “protect the security and integrity of the Site or Bitwarden service.”
 This leaves plenty of room for interpretation.